Perry Owens: Ike Clanton's Death

 After Owens shot Roberts, fifteen-year-old Samuel Houston Blevins ran out the front door, gripping his brother Andy's Colt revolver, which he had taken from the mortally wounded outlaw.
 The younger brother yelled, "I'll get him."
 His mother tried to hold him back, but Sam broke loose.
 As the youth came toward him, Owens shot and killed him.
 Sam fell backward, dying in his mother's arms.
 The whole incident took less than one minute and the shootout made Owens a legend.

 Locally, Owens was praised for ridding the county of Andy Cooper, a notorious outlaw.
-Three separate coroner's juries, called for each of the deaths, found Owens' actions justifiable.
-The Gunfight at Holbrook was lauded in most circles, but Owens' lack of formal education became a liability.
+Three separate coroner's juries, called for each of the deaths, found Owens's actions justifiable.
+The Gunfight at Holbrook was lauded in most circles, but Owens's lack of formal education became a liability.
 As Apache County became more developed, the constituency began to wonder if Owens had the skills to be as good an administrator as he was a fighter.

 Additionally, Owens had problems retaining his bonds and his sureties.
 Owens would have "twenty-three different citizens underwriting his honesty and effectiveness in office."
 The outlaws Robert W. "Red" McNeil and Grant S. "Kid" Swingle continued to escape his attempts to capture them.
 Owens was criticized for holding John Blevins in custody, although he was pardoned by the governor for shooting at the sheriff during the conflict at his house.
 Commodore Perry Owens finished out his term as Apache County Sheriff, but he was defeated in the election of November 1888 by his former deputy, St. George Creaghe.
 On January 1, Owens left the sheriff's office.